mokuda2/senioryearreflection/_posts/2022-04-04-The-Color-Red.md

 “You just gotta flirt, Michael.”

 At this point, I felt like flirting was so fake.
-I even grew skeptical when guys would flirt over text or on the first date because I wondered if they said or did the same things with every guy, especially since things usually wouldn’t progress past a first date.
+I even grew skeptical when guys flirted over text or on the first date because I wondered if they said or did the same things with every guy, especially since things usually didn’t progress past a first date.
 Even when I went on my date with Kent, I sure felt excited before the date, but during the date, it felt very matter of fact.
 Now I was confused.
 What was romance supposed to feel like on a date?

 I also texted Connor again how he was doing.
 He and I texted a few lines, but I felt like if I wasn’t going to meet him in person, texting him seemed useless.
 He was just this mysterious, online person to me.
 I also noticed that he had deleted his Hinge profile, so it seemed like he wasn’t interested in dating.
 I decided to let go of him too since there wasn’t any sign of progress that he’d want to see me.

-That was what I thought.  <u>He’s definitely got a story in the remaining chapters.</u>
+Or so I thought.  <u>He’s definitely got a story in the remaining chapters.</u>

 ## Section 4